Expungement & Sealing

 The Basics of Expungement in Florida

 Despite popular opinion, a criminal arrest record does not simply disappear over time.
 It doesn’t matter if the charges were dismissed against you, or if you were acquitted at trial.
 The fact that you were arrested or charged with a criminal law violation will remain public record permanently unless and until you apply for expungement in Florida.
 Even without a conviction, a criminal case can cause people serious problems with employment, housing and other important areas.
 In today’s modern age of high-speed information, it is becoming increasingly popular and economically viable for both public and private parties to conduct background checks.
+Today more than ever, it is imperative to seek expungement in Florida.

 What crimes cannot be sealed?